 These will be integrated into the city’s core infrastructure, placed at major road and rail intersections.

 The ‘Art in Transit’ program integrates public art and Riyadh’s Metro and BRT bus systems to create beautiful, distinctive stations.

 This innovative Art program fosters interaction among citizens through the expanse of 6 metro lines, 80 stations, three bus terminals, and more than 1,000 stations and stops.

 Art and design are working together to provide a layered sense of engagement.

 Urban Flow is about integrating public art into the citywide network of pedestrian walkways and footpaths, allowing citizens to experience art and the city together.

-Shifting its focus from a transport system that privileges the car, the city is making a transition to public transportation, encouraging the pedestrians and cyclists into the streets and onto the Metro to experience the capital city’s creative canvas.
+Shifting its focus from a transport system that privileges the car, the city is transitioning to public transportation, encouraging pedestrians and cyclists into the streets and onto the Metro to experience the capital city’s creative canvas.

 The Hidden River, The Illuminated Bridges